ScoringBench: A Benchmark for Evaluating Tabular Foundation Models with Proper Scoring Rules: Related Work

 \section{Related Work}

 \paragraph{Tabular Deep Learning.} Prior-Data Fitted Networks (TabPFN)~\citep{hollmann2022tabpfn, hollmann2025accurate} have shifted tabular learning from the dominant paradigm of gradient-boosted decision trees toward transformer-based in-context learners.
-Rather than updating model weights at training time, TabPFN meta-learns a prior over datasets and performs inference in a single forward pass, naturally producing a full predictive distribution over an adaptive output grid.
-TabICLv2~\citep{qu2026tabiclv2} extends this idea by estimating 999 quantile levels, yielding rich distributional outputs without explicit weight updates at test time.
+Rather than updating model weights at training time, TabPFN performs in-context learning in a single forward pass, naturally producing a full predictive distribution over an adaptive output grid.
+TabICLv2~\citep{qu2026tabiclv2} performs many conditional quantile regressions, yielding a distributional output, coupled to in-context learning.
 Both architectures are therefore inherently \emph{probabilistic}: they predict probability mass functions (or dense quantile functions) rather than single point estimates.
-Despite this capability, prevailing evaluations of these models still rely almost exclusively on point-estimate metrics such as RMSE and~$R^2$, effectively discarding the distributional information these architectures are designed to provide.
+Despite this capability, prevailing evaluations of these models \citep{erickson2025tabarena,liu2025talent} still rely almost exclusively on point-estimate metrics, effectively discarding the distributional information these architectures are designed to provide.
 ScoringBench is designed to close this evaluation gap.

 \paragraph{Probabilistic Forecasting.} The theoretical foundations for evaluating probabilistic predictions were laid by \citet{gneiting2007strictly}, who characterized the space of strictly proper scoring rules---scoring rules $S(F, y)$ for which the expected score is uniquely minimized when the forecast~$F$ equals the true data-generating distribution. \citet{Gneiting_sharpness_calibration2007} further formalized the goal of probabilistic forecasting as maximizing \emph{sharpness} subject to \emph{calibration}, providing the conceptual basis for the diagnostics reported in ScoringBench.
 Importantly, while all strictly proper scoring rules share the same population-level minimizer, they induce different inductive biases during finite-sample training~\citep{waghmare2025proper}. \citet{merkle2013choosing} demonstrated empirically that model rankings change substantially depending on which proper scoring rule is used (the Spearman correlation between Brier-score and log-score rankings in their study is only~$0.15$), and \citet{buchweitz2025asymmetric} showed that a broad class of proper scoring rules---including the logarithmic, CRPS, quadratic, and energy scores---penalize under- and overestimation asymmetrically.
 The scoring rules computed in ScoringBench span a wide range of sensitivities: the CRPS~\citep{gneiting2007strictly} weights all quantile levels equally; the energy score~\citep{gneiting2007strictly} generalizes CRPS via the parameter~$\beta \in (0,2)$, interpolating between median- and mean-optimal behavior~\citep{landsgesell2026distributional}; the interval score~\citep{gneiting2007strictly} targets specific central prediction intervals; and the weighted CRPS~\citep{gneiting2011comparing} allows practitioners to emphasize particular regions of the predictive distribution.
 Together, these rules enable a multifaceted assessment of forecast quality that no single metric can provide.